0

 • Gives dough great oven-spring

-Red Fife flour offers unique characteristics which makes it valuable for sourdough baking, particularly in terms of flavor, nutritional profile, and potential digestibility benefits.
+Red Fife flour offers unique characteristics which make it valuable for sourdough baking — in flavour, nutritional profile, and potential digestibility benefits.